robannable/turbines/README.md

 A comprehensive tool suite for designing wind turbine propellers, consisting of:
 1. A modern web application for calculating optimal propeller dimensions
-2. A FreeCAD integration for generating 3D models
+2. A local FreeCAD integration for generating 3D models

 Created with an agentic LLM using "A BASIC COMPUTER PROGRAM to help you design windmill rotor blades - Extract from 'Scrapyard Windpower Realities' by Hugh Piggott"